 Learn the goof-proof secrets how Bob Burridge begins everyday in his studio.
 Starting each day with multiple, small “warm-up painting exercises” and up to larger-format paintings, Burridge’s positive approach towards the act of painting will inspire you to loosen up, have fun again and paint more!

 You will paint many loose, crazy-fun paintings!
 Bob gives you permission to goof around, painting multiple warmups using his 5Cs – Concept, Color Combinations, Composition, Consistency and Commitment.
 Spend hours of splashing paint around, with structure, design and color.
-This workshop has become a must for artists who want the confidence and permission to paint the way they have always wanted to paint.
+Bob’s workshop has become a must for artists who want the confidence and permission to paint the way they have always wanted to paint.

 Imagine the best art workshop vacation of your life: Painting in a charming fishing village and visiting other exotic locations along the gorgeous Pacific coast of Mexico , with inspirational workshop leader Robert Burridge!
 Immerse yourself in the joys of authentic Mexican village life at one of the most beautiful and arts oriented locales in Latin America, Casa de los Artistas, in the serene village of Boca de Tomatlan, 10 miles south of Puerto Vallarta.